codetaylor/artisan-worktables-1.12/docs/recipes/creativemode.md

 # Creative Tools

-Artisan Worktables has a number of recipe creation tools that can be unlocked by a player in creative mode.
+Artisan Worktables has some recipe creation tools that can be unlocked by a player in creative mode.

 ## Creative Mode